Paying for early care and education

 The Early Learning Scholarship provides financial assistance to pay for quality early care and education to eligible San Francisco families with children 0-5 years old.
 Families receiving the scholarship may need to pay a fee, which is determined by income and family size.
 View the family fee schedule here.

 More than 320 Early Care and Education Centers and Family Child Care Homes across San Francisco have been qualified to participate in ELS.
 Participating programs prioritize quality and continuity of care for children.
-You can find a complete list of ELS qualified providers by clicking here.
+You can find a complete list of ELS qualified providers here.

 Parents can use the online tool Early Learning SF to find out if they are eligible and to apply for the Early Learning Scholarship program.
 Or contact one of our partners, Children’s Council or Wu Yee, to apply:

 Children’s Council of San Francisco